Diary of Garth Edward Sommerville Clabburn - 1942-1944 - Part 5

 ice cream.
 I have not felt

-so hot Today & slept this
+so hot today & slept this

 afternoon.
 We will report

-at [[?]] tomorrow & face
+at Almaza tomorrow & face

 the music.
 I fear we will

-be sent to the western Desert boat
+be sent to the Western Desert Road

-& from there to a squadron.
+& from there to a Squadron.
 This

 does not suit me for I feel